 Imagine your business requested a graphical user interface (GUI) to display customer locations.
 Taking a microservices approach, you first create a service to retrieve a customer's physical address from the CRM system.
 Next, you leverage a web service to translate the address from city, state, and ZIP into latitude and longitude.
 Finally, you use a mapping service to display the latitude and longitude on a map.
 The act of coordinating all three services to work together is orchestration.

-This same philosophy applies to JD Edwards Orchestrator Studio.
+This same philosophy applies to JDE Orchestrator Studio.
 Orchestrator is a web-based development tool for creating applications that execute services.
 The services can be JD Edwards modules (exposed via AIS), file transfer services, or even third-party web services.
 Orchestrations are developed to represent business processes and are made available as endpoints.
 Then, you can call the endpoints over HTTP(S).